 As there has been no public market for our profit interests or common stock to date, the estimated fair value of our profit interests and common stock has been determined by BTX's Board as of the date of each stock award grant, with input from management, considering contemporaneous independent third-party valuations of our profit interests and common stock, and BTX's Board's assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 These independent third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the Practice Aid.
-The methodology to determine the fair value of our profit interests and common stock included estimating the fair value of the enterprise using a market approach, which estimates the fair value of a company by including an estimation of the value of the business based on guideline public companies under a number of different scenarios.
-The assumptions used to determine the estimated fair value of our profit interests and common stock are based on numerous objective and subjective factors, combined with management judgment, including external market conditions affecting the pharmaceutical and biotechnology industry and trends within the industry; our stage of development; the rights, preferences and privileges of our redeemable convertible preferred stock relative to those of our common stock; the prices at which we sold shares of our redeemable convertible preferred stock; our financial condition and operating results, including our levels of available capital resources; the progress of our research and development efforts and business strategy; the timing and probability of future financings; equity market conditions affecting companies; general U.S. market conditions; a
+The methodology to determine the fair value of our profit interests and common stock included estimating the fair value of the enterprise using a market approach, which estimates the fair value of a company by including an estimation of the value of our profit interests and common stock are based on numerous objective and subjective factors, combined with management judgment, including external market conditions affecting the pharmaceutical and biotechnology industry and trends within the industry; our stage of development; the rights, preferences and privileges of our redeemable convertible preferred stock; our financial condition and operating results, including our levels of available capital resources; the progress of our research and development efforts and business strategy; the timing and probability of future financings; equity market conditions affecting companies; general U.S. market conditions; and the lack of marketability of our common stock.